deta/space-docs/src/content/docs/publish/releasing.md

 ![releasing-4](/docs_assets/publish/releasing-4.png)

-You can edit the meta data of your app which will be shown on your app’s Discovery page.
+You can edit the meta data of your app which will be shown on your app's Discovery page.
 There are a number of available fields (all optional): name, description, homepage, Git repo, and theme color.

 These fields mostly map to fields in the [Frontmatter section of the Discovery.md](/docs/en/publish/discovery-md#frontmatter) file.